Donald Peter Mojuntin

 Donald Peter Mojuntin (born 26 January 1965) is a Malaysian politician and lawyer who served as a Senator from December 2018 to December 2021, Member of the Sabah State Legislative Assembly (MLA) for Moyog from March 2008 to May 2013 and Member of Parliament (MP) for Penampang from March 2004 to March 2008.
 He is a member of the United Progressive Kinabalu Organisation (UPKO), a component party of the Pakatan Harapan (PH) coalition.
 He has served as the Vice President of PH since August 2021 and Deputy President of UPKO since November 2019.
 He is also the son of former State Minister of Housing and Local Government of Sabah, Datuk Peter Joinod Mojuntin who died in the Sabah Air GAF Nomad crash on 6 June 1976.

 Early life and education

 Donald Peter Mojuntin was born in St. Joseph's Maternity Home, Kampung Kambau, Donggongon, Penampang on 26 January 1965.
 He studied in Sacred Heart Primary School, La Salle Secondary School and later Ratcliffe College.
 He was awarded a Bachelor of Law (Hons.) in 1984 from University of Westminster.

-He firstly began working as a lawyer with a law firm known as Richard Malanjum, Idang & Rantau from 1991 to 1992, then he established his own law firm known as Mojuntin & Doudilim from 1992 to 1993 and later changed his law firm's name to Donald Mojuntin & Seibing Gunting from 1994 to 1995.
+He firstly began working as a lawyer with the Richard Malanjum, Idang & Rantau law firm from 1991 to 1992, then established his own law firm known as Mojuntin & Doudilim from 1992 to 1993, and later changed his law firm's name to Donald Mojuntin & Seibing Gunting from 1994 to 1995.